bartbutenaers/node-red-contrib-ui-svg/README.md

    ```

 ### Display images
 In an SVG drawing, an *"image"* element can be used to display an image inside an SVG drawing.
-You have to specify at which path the image is available, but the image can be stored a different locations:
+You must specify at which path the image is available, but the image can be stored at different locations:
 1. The easiest solution is an online image that is public available.
 For example:
    ```
    <image xlink:href="https://www.roomsketcher.com/wp-content/uploads/2016/10/1-Bedroom-Floor-Plans.jpg"\>
    ```
-   You can also make local images online available in Node-RED, e.g. by using a httpIn/httpOut nodes based flow.
-However the disadvantage of online images is that they are public available ...
+   You can also make local images online available in Node-RED, e.g. by using a httpIn/httpOut nodes-based flow.
+However, the disadvantage of online images is that they are public available ...

 2. Load a local image, via the file selection dialog in [DrawSvg](#DrawSvg-drawing-editor).
 This way you can easily select a local image available on the machine where you are *viewing* your dashboard in a browser.
 DrawSvg will convert the image to a base64 encoded string, which is being inserted into the SVG source.
    ```